 Presidential Public Service Fellowships

-Harvard President Drew Faust, with the generous support of an anonymous donor, has established the Presidential Public Service Fellowship Program to provide funding to students interested in pursuing public service work during the summer.
+Harvard University President Drew Faust, with the generous support of an anonymous donor, has established the Presidential Public Service Fellowship Program to provide funding to students interested in pursuing public service work during the summer.
 Ten fellowships are awarded on a competitive basis each year to a cohort of undergraduate and graduate students participating in a broad range of activities, including government and community service, non-governmental organization and non-profit work, and innovative projects that serve the common good.

-Stipend: variable, based on expenses
+Award: Variable, based on expenses

 Contact: Trisiawati Bantacut

-Contact: Yadira Rivera
+DRCLAS contact: Yadira Rivera

-The South Asia Initiative Graduate & Internship Funding
+The South Asia Initiative Graduate Funding Opportunities

 Contact: Nora Maginn

-Committee on African Studies Graduate Student Grants
+Center for African Studies Graduate Student Grants and Fellowships

 Chicago Mayor’s Fellowship